FITP XX will be held on March 27, 2010

 - Attendees at Intermediate or Advanced sessions without required skills may be asked to leave in fairness to other attendees.

 - If you require specific facilities for you demonstration or workshop please let us know.
-The basic information about what is in each room can be seen on this website
+The basic information about what is in each room can be seen on this website.
+Additional information about the media centers is available on the speakers FAQ page.

 There will also be some space for "poster sessions" for those more interested in just putting up the results of their work without actually presenting them.

-We are going to try and put together a proceedings for this year.
-Papers and presentation materials will both be considered for inclusion but all submissions will be juried.
+Papers and presentation materials will both be considered for publication on the website but all submissions will be juried.
 Note that you will be asked if you will be submitting your paper or presentation for the proceedings.
 It is not a requirement that you do so.
-The proceedings will be available as a downloadable zip file, and arrangements for printed copies can be made if desired.
+The proceedings will be available on the

 Speakers will be provided free admission, but lunch will not be included.
-There will be a catering group making a lunch available for purchase, and there are places on campus you can eat (including Tim Hortons for coffee)
+There will be a catering group making a lunch available for purchase, and there are places on campus you can eat (including Tim Hortons for coffee).
+A snack table will also be available all day.